Olympic Delivery Authority

 The Olympic Delivery Authority (ODA) was a non-departmental public body of the Department for Culture, Media and Sport, responsible for ensuring the delivery of venues, infrastructure and legacy for the 2012 Summer Olympic and Paralympic Games in London.
 Together with the London Organising Committee of the Olympic and Paralympic Games (LOCOG), the ODA was one of the two main agencies that organised the London Olympic Games.

 The authority was established by the London Olympic Games and Paralympic Games Act 2006.
 In advance of the formal establishment of the ODA, the London Development Agency (LDA) and Transport for London (TfL) were asked to undertake the development work necessary for the Olympic Park and the transport infrastructure which will serve the Games, and to build up an interim team.

-The ODA was based alongside LOCOG at One Churchill Place in Canary Wharf.
+The ODA was co-located alongside LOCOG at One Churchill Place in Canary Wharf.
 The ODA appointed a delivery company, CLM, to manage the delivery of the Olympic Park and its associated infrastructure.
 CLM was a consortium of CH2M Hill, Laing O'Rourke and Mace.
 CLM's organisation included teams responsible for the design and construction of the venues, structures bridges and highways as well as logistics and security.